 Imagine if a student dreaded math, but the game developed for that subject was extremely fun and helped them retain knowledge.
-Again, it is a no brainer.
+Again, it is a no-brainer.

 It is a much more appealing avenue of learning than sweating it out, studying into late hours over a kitchen table, and outdated textbooks, hoping you can pass a test.

-Game-based learning, along with teaching critical thinking skills, is teaching strategy.
+Game-based learning, along with teaching critical thinking skills, is a teaching strategy.
 I played Age of Empires well into the night on my Thanksgiving break in 5th grade.

 The game puts you in a race to collect resources, build units, and destroy your enemy.
 Under the surface of this game lies detailed history lessons, and strategic thinking for the player, as you can’t take down your enemy using just brute force.

 You need to plan: will I have enough wood to upgrade my buildings so they can withstand an enemy attack?
 Do I have enough archers to assault the enemy’s town center?
 All of these questions form your attack plan and help you think more critically.

 Of course, not all of it is sunshine and roses.
 Game-based learning, although a fun alternative to text-based learning, isn’t a fully tested aspect in our current technological landscape.
 Some consider it a ‘fad’ and are hesitant to fully integrate it into a full curriculum that students can engage in.